How to Spot a Gold IRA Scam? A Guide to Avoid IRA and Gold Scams

-Bait and Switch
+The Gold IRA Bait and Switch

 Bait and switch is an ever-popular scam tactic that’s also found a home in the world of gold investment.
 It’s not all that hard to spot, but you have to know the right questions to ask.

-The gold you buy from this mining operation will be the ultimate bargain, according to the scammer, and you’re ROI will be incredible.
+The gold or precious metals you buy from this mining operation will be the ultimate bargain, according to the scammer, and you’re ROI will be incredible.

-Fees, Regulations and Storage Costs
+Gold IRA Fees, Assets Regulations and Storage Costs

-The Storytelling Tactic
+The Gold IRA Storytelling Tactic

-We’ve discussed a number of specific gold and gold IRA scams, so let’s take a step back and talk about some of the things scammers do that run through multiple scams.
+We’ve discussed a number of specific gold and gold IRA scams, so let’s take a step back and talk about some of the things scammers do that run through multiple investment scams.

 One of the biggest one is the storytelling tactic.
-This one works in any number of ways, and one of the most common ones is to describe an “unprecedented” turn of events in the gold market.
+This one works in any number of ways, and one of the most common ones is to describe an “unprecedented” turn of events in the stocks and gold market.

 To wit: It crashed unexpectedly just before you were approached, offering opportunities to get in on the ground floor that will never be seen again.
 Lucky you, right?